-The album begins with “Money & Love,” in which Wizkid expresses his love for his lady and how he has the means to take care of her, which is crucial in their relationship.
+The album begins with “Money & Love,” in which Wizkid expresses his love for his lady and how he has the means to care for her, which is crucial in their relationship.
 He also discusses his sexual thoughts and wants for his woman.
 He gives the song life by using original melodies and straightforward lyrics.

-“Bad To Me,” was the first song to be released from the album.
+“Bad To Me” was the first song released from the album.
 People who believed the song was not up to Wizkid’s standards gave it mixed reviews.
 Wizkid expresses his desire for his love interest throughout the song.
 The two lovers have the same feelings for one other, and their relationship is strong since money is involved.
 He also wants to develop a connection with just the two of them without the involvement of other people.

 “Deep” and “Flower Pads,” two of my favorite songs, discuss the fulfillment of sexual urges.
 Wizkid expresses his want to do everything for his love interest and reveals his obsession with her body.
 Both songs are delivered with a seductive touch to his voice.